 Download a PDF version of our regional plan:

-- To reduce the number of suicides, including in high-risk groups, and by a minimum of 10% by 2021, in all areas across the North East and North Cumbria.
+- To reduce the number of suicides, including in high-risk groups, in all areas across the North East and North Cumbria.

 - To reduce the incidence of self-harm and repeated self-harm.

 - To reduce the impact of self-harm and suicide.

 - To reduce the stigma of self-harm and suicide.

 The Network consists of professionals from the NHS, Public Health England, local authorities, police, prisons, third sector organisations, other relevant stakeholders, and individuals with lived experience of suicide.
 It is overseen by a regional Steering Group, which reports to the North East and North Cumbria Integrated Care System (ICS) Mental Health work stream.
 The steering group works collaboratively to coordinate, support and monitor suicide prevention activity across the region, with the ambition to do everything possible to reduce suffering and prevent all suicides, and to reduce the impact where this does happen.

 Our regional Network approach supports collaboration across service boundaries and will help to ensure that expertise, best practice and learning is shared across agencies, that gaps and potential duplication are identified, and resources are shared/made widely available to improve the efficiency and effectiveness of the plan and related activity, ensuring impact at scale.